DUI defense attorney

 Penalties for a DUI

-After you are arrested for DUI, your license is administratively suspended for seven days.
+Once arrested for a DUI, the state administratively suspends your license for seven days.
 For a second DUI offense, the suspension is 60 days or until you go to trial, whichever comes first.
 For a third DUI offense, the suspension is until you go to trial.
-This is automatic, whether you are found guilty or not guilty of the DUI charge.
+This is automatic, whether a judge finds you guilty or not guilty of the DUI charge.

 Refusals